-Three-dimensional shaping of ceramics via Selective Laser Sintering and Melting
+Three-dimensional shaping of ceramics

-Virus Filtration applying surface modified ceramics and carbon nanotubes
+Current research example: Virus Filtration applying surface modified ceramics and carbon nanotubes

 Recently we could evaluate the application of surface modified ceramic water filters for virus removal.
-Virus separation efficiency (MS 2 bacteriophages and PhiX 174 bacteriophages ; size 25 nm, PZC 2 respectively 7) of 99 % to 99.99 % could be achieved, but is limited depending on the pH conditions.
+Virus separation efficiencies (MS 2 bacteriophages and PhiX 174 bacteriophages ; size 25 nm, PZC 2 and 7 respectively) of 99 % to 99.99 % could be achieved.
+Such efficiencies being limited to narrow pH conditions more research is necessary to improve the systems to be compatible with common water sources.
 Modification of the highly active, porous ceramic surface was achieved by incorporation of nanosized inorganic particles.